Everolimus (Afinitor ®)

-Everolimus is also known as Afinitor®.
-It can be used to treat kidney cancer that has spread and advanced pancreatic neuroendocrine cancer (pNET).
-It may also be used with a hormonal drug called exemestane to treat some women with breast cancer that has spread.
+Everolimus is used to treat kidney cancer that has spread and advanced pancreatic neuroendocrine cancer (pNET).
+It may be used with the drug exemestane to treat breast cancer that has spread.

-You'll see your cancer doctor and specialist nurse regularly while you’re having everolimus.
+It’s best to read this information with our general information about the type of cancer you have.
+During treatment, you will see a cancer doctor and a cancer nurse.
+This is who we mean when we mention doctor or nurse in this information.
+You'll see your doctor and nurse regularly while you’re having everolimus.
 This information may help you discuss any questions about your treatment and its side effects with them.

 Back to top